OpenSecEd/compsec/modules/intro/intro.md

 them to the calendar app of your choice.

-# The first two sessions
+# Second session: What's up with security?

-We will have a first introductory session where we go through the course, most of what's in the [study guide][studyguide].
-This will be a rather short session.
+To familiarize yourself with the topic and its importance in society, we will start the course with a seminar to discuss the role of security: [What's up with security?][security-news] (see the [schedule][schedule] for the date and time).

-The next session is a seminar: [What's up with security?][security-news].
+Create or sign up to a group (see Working Groups below).
-The aim of the seminar is to familiarize yourself with the topic and its importance in society.
-You'll need to do some reading before this session, so be sure to read the instruction and prepare.
-You will prepare in groups, so sign up for a group quickly.
+These groups will be reused throughout the course, whenever group work is required.

 [zoom]: https://miun-se.zoom.us